ENG2324 – Homotextuality: Gay and Lesbian Literature

 10 credits overlap with ENG4364 – Homotextuality: Gay and Lesbian Literature

-Students prepare by studying the primary texts and completing assignments they are given in class or that are posted in Fronter.
-All handouts in connection with the course will be available in Fronter.
+You prepare to the seminars by studying the primary texts and completing assignments either given in the seminars or posted in Canvas.
+All handouts in connection with the course will be available in Canvas.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit assignments in Inspera.